swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 Swift provides a default executor implementation, but both actor classes and global actors (described in separate proposals) can suppress this and provide their own implementation.

 Generally end-users need not interact with executors directly, but rather use them implicitly by invoking functions which happen to use executors to perform the invoked asynchronous functions.

-### Detached tasks

-Thus far, every task we have created is a child task, whose lifetime is limited by the scope in which it is created.
-This does not allow for new tasks to be created that outlive the current scope.
-The Task API proposal introduces a `runDetached` operation that creates a new *detached* task given an `async` function or closure for the task body, and returns a task handle referencing the newly-launched task.
-Unlike child tasks, detached tasks aren't cancelled even if there are no remaining uses of their task handle, so `runDetached` is suitable for operations for which the program does not need to observe completion.
-For more information, see the Task API proposal.

 ### Task priorities